 technical solutions, but a major problem remains in the question: what is worth

 archiving?
 Resources undergo a life cycle and in general it is agreed that not every

 step in the life cycle is worth being archived.
 In contrast to that, some resources

 are supposed to be archived, even if they did not reach the archival phase of the

 intended life cycle.
-Finding formal criteria for deciding upon archiving or not is a major
+Finding formal criteria for deciding upon archiving or not is

 problem that still remains unsolved, one that might be unsolvable as such.

 Criteria for deciding which resource should be archived fall into different

 requirements, extent of use, quality evaluation and longevity.
 Some of these